-2. Concrete temperature measuring using thermocouple (No recording)
+2. Concrete temperature measuring using a thermocouple (No recording)

-In this method, recording will not happen.
+In this method, the recording will not happen.
 Thermocouple wires are cheap cables used to measure the temperature.
-Thermocouple wires come in different length such as 1 meter, 10 meter, 50 meter, 100 meter etc. During the concreting process, the thermocouple can be inserted into the concrete at various points.
+Thermocouple wires come in different length such as 1 meter, 10 meters, 50 meters, 100 meters etc. During the concreting process, the thermocouple can be inserted into the concrete at various points.
 The thermocouple has two ends viz. one end which measures the temperature and the other end consisting of a pin to insert into a measuring device.
 The end with the pins should be kept outside the concrete works.
 Whenever readings need to be checked, the meter can be inserted and the readings can be taken.

-In the example shown in this image, thermocouple probes are inserted at 1 meter, 10 meter & 20 meter.
+In the example shown in this image, thermocouple probes are inserted at 1 meter, 10 meters & 20 meters.
 The connecting pins are kept outside the concrete.
-You can take measurement using a meter at different times.
+You can take a measurement using a meter at different times.
 The thermocouple cannot be taken back after curing because it has gone deep inside the concrete.
-However this will not be a major concern, since the wire is very thin and very cheap.
+However, this will not be a major concern, since the wire is very thin and very cheap.

 The meter for taking measurement also is shown over here.
 There is a small plug at the bottom to which the pin can be inserted.
 The selector switch at the front has to be switched to °C upon which the temperature of the concrete will be automatically shown.